Sensors Types [Simple Explanation of Each Type]

 When the temperature of an object is measured by direct contact with it, such temperature sensors fall into the group of contact types such as RTDs, Thermocouples.
 They can be used to detect solids, liquids, or gases over a wide range of temperatures.

-An encoder is a type of motion sensor and the name of a device that gives you a pulse by rotating its shaft at the output.
+A rotary encoder is a type of motion sensor and the name of a device that gives you a pulse by rotating its shaft at the output.

 More fully, the encoder is a sensor that attaches to the axis of the gear or motor and can measure the amount of rotation, and by measuring the amount of rotation you can determine the "speed", acceleration, or angle of rotation.